carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 exercises: 15
 questions:
 - "What are pull requests for?"
-- "How can I make a pull request"
+- "How can I make a pull request?"
 objectives:
 - "Define the terms fork, clone, origin, remote, upstream"
 - "Understand how to make a pull request and what they are useful for"